-Do you know what its fed, or the quality of life it experiences?
+Do you know what it's fed, or how it lived?

-We think you should!
+We think you should.
 Our goal is to produce food we feel good about feeding our family and to our customers.
-Food grown according to natures perfect design.
-Because we believe in a deeper philosophy than “You are what you eat,” but digging deeper to, “You are what you eat, eats.”
-Simply put, we provide our livestock with as much organic natural forage as they would like, and supplement with the highest quality, Non-GMO Project Verified Feed that’s also tested and guaranteed to be free from herbicides, pesticides and fungicides.
+Because we believe in a deeper philosophy than “You are what you eat,” but taking it one step farther to, “You are what you eat, eats.”
+Simply put, we provide our livestock with as much organic natural forage as they would like, and supplement with the highest quality, Non-GMO Project Verified Feed that’s also tested and guaranteed to be free from herbicides, pesticides, and fungicides.

 Our mission is to produce premium grade, healthy, humanely raised, pasture and free-range based meats.
-All raised locally, sustainably and responsibly by healthy farmers, for healthy families.
+All raised and processed locally, sustainably, and responsibly by healthy farmers, for healthy families.

 Mimicking Nature.
 Pigs don’t belong on concrete floors, chickens shouldn’t live in chicken houses, and cows don’t thrive in feed-lots.
 These environments aren’t natural, and force farms to feed copious amounts of antibiotics due to the constant stress and risk of infection.

 We allow each and every animal to do what it does best in nature.
 Cows should only eat grass and natural forage every day.
 The use of grain in cows has many negative health effects to the animal and their products, be it dairy or meat.
 Pigs love to root around in the ground looking for roots, grubs, acorns, and other tasty morsels.
 And, chickens, well, they like to be chickens and eat a balanced diet of fresh forage, insects, and freshly milled or cracked NON-GMO grains.
 Through the use of electrified netting or wire, our animals have large areas to range freely.